Attach cat net without drilling

 1. A transparent cat net from the pet shop is barely visible from the outside and from the balcony (see picture).

-2. You can attach it without drilling if your balcony railing is iron.
+2. You can attach the cat net without drilling if your balcony railing is iron.
 In that case, you can use magnetic hooks to attach the net.

 Tip: Secure the hooks on the metal with fitting rubber caps.
 This ensures a better adhesion in all directions and the hooks won't shift.
 Also, the metal is protected from scratches.